raghav-dwivedi/node-ts-template/README.md

 - Basic setup for SQL database using Sequelize
 - cross-env for Windows/Mac/Linux support

+How to Setup:
+- Clone the repo and run npm i
+- Create .env.development and .env.production and add the variables declared in env.d.ts.
+- npm run dev to start local server.

 Future Plans:
 - Use Node's native support for Typescript once it's part of LTS.